 12. Members of the study team and their family members and dependants

 Recruitment start date

 Zürich Psychiatric University Hospital (Psychiatrische Universitätsklinik) Zürich (PUK ZH)

 Psychiatrische Universitätsklinik Zürich Lenggstrasse 31 Postfach 1931

 Psychiatric University Hospital (Psychiatrische Universitätsklinik) Zürich (PUK ZH)

 Publication and dissemination plan

-We intend to publish the results of the study in a peer reviewed journal within 2 years following data collection.
+The trialists intend to publish the results of the study in a peer-reviewed journal within 2 years following data collection.
 Anonymity of participants shall be guaranteed.